hedjouj/holbertonschool-shell/basics/README.md

-PWD = command to display the path name of a fil/folder
+pwd = command to display the path name of a fil/folder ls -l = display the list of files in the folder